GregTrifan/storeskills-vue/README.md

   - Complex components are only decomposed when it improves readability or reusability
   - Some views contain inline logic when decomposition wouldn't add value to maintainability
   - Composition API is used consistently for better logic organization
+- **UI**: Rapidly developed with functionality as the primary focus.
+Future iterations may enhance the design and user experience.